20 Caribbean Deep Soul Masterpieces

 MAYNELL WILSON ~ CBM UK 001 (1967)

 Maynell Wilson had a couple of singles issued before this one on the UK Carnival label - one a duet with Errol Dixon.
-But this outstanding - and totally unknown - deep soul cut knocks the spots off his previous effort.
-Great arrangement from the Pat Daniels Band - classic guitar and organ lines plus fine unusual horn support - which provides a perfect back drop for Wilson to sing out his frustrations.
-And he makes a realy fine job of it.
+But this outstanding - and totally unknown - deep soul cut knocks the spots off her previous effort.
+Great arrangement from the Pat Daniels Band - classic guitar and organ lines plus fine unusual horn support - which provides a perfect back drop for Wilson to sing out her frustrations.
+And she makes a realy fine job of it.
 This cut can be found on the double CD "The Ember Records Story" but beware as most of the tracks are 60s pop.

 Special thanks to Ben The Balladeer Feurich and Greg Burgess for enthusiasm and inspiration.
+And to Dave Else for spotting a huge error now corrected.